 And that Thursday night at the pub (remember the good old days when you actually went to the sponsors pub after training? and had a feed? and the young fellas wanted to hear the stories, be involved and not dabble on a bloody iPhone?) we played a video of the Wales and All Blacks Tests of ‘Step Forward’ fame.

 We drew.
 Six points and two dozen stitches all (all done on the sidelines).
 It worked.
 I’ve never forgotten it.
 As I got older I talked with men who played on both sides that day.
 And none of them have ever forgotten it.
 I get goosebumps remembering it and feeling the scar over my eyebrow….

 I know it’s a cliche.
 I know professional sport sees itself as above such common brutality.
 And I know I’ll cop stick from the La La Police.
 But seriously, this is a contact sport and if ever we were to pull out and remember the ‘Step Forward’ approach – it’s now.

 Time to remember the likes of Wild Bill Cerutti, Poido, Tony Shaw, Jim Roxburgh, Stan Pileki, Sam Scott Young, even Peter Fitz when his blood was up….

 The moral of the story

 Sometimes in life, a game is not a game.
 Sometimes what seems like just another event is actually much more.
 My pride, my honour, my country are not the vehicle for anyone else’s self-aggrandisement and hubris, be it the All Blacks or Quade Cooper.

 Seventeen Tests in a row eh?
-Fuck ‘em.
+Bugger ‘em.
 Belt ‘em.